glampert/reverse-engineering-darkstone/README.md

-# Reverse engineering DarkStone game file formats
+# Reverse engineering Darkstone game file formats

-This repository contains a couple tools and code to open MTF archives and view O3D models from the game [DarkStone: Evil Reigns](https://en.wikipedia.org/wiki/Darkstone).
+This repository contains a couple tools and code to open MTF archives and view O3D models from the game [Darkstone: Evil Reigns](https://en.wikipedia.org/wiki/Darkstone).

 A partial description of the MTF format can be found [here](http://wiki.xentax.com/index.php?title=Darkstone).